zcallz/Content-Based-Movie-Recommendation-System/README.md

 If we had user rating data, we could train an ML model (like a neural network or a random forest) to predict which movies a user will like.

+Q7) ***What is fuzzy match and why did we use it?***

+Fuzzy matching is a technique used to compare two text strings and find similarities, even if there are typos, different cases, or slight variations in spelling.

+When a user types a movie name, they might make mistakes like:

+-Typing errors: “Intersteller” instead of “Interstellar”

+-Case differences: “the godfather” instead of “The Godfather”

+-Extra spaces or symbols: “Avengers:endgame” instead of “Avengers: Endgame”

+If we only used exact matching, these mistakes would cause an error like:

+"Movie not found!"

+Solution? → Fuzzy matching!

 ***-Conclusion-***
+What can we learn from this project?

-Understanding Vector Similarity → Learn more about cosine similarity, Euclidean distance, Pearson correlation, etc.
+*Understanding Vector Similarity → Learn more about cosine similarity, Euclidean distance, Pearson correlation, etc.

-Text Processing for ML → Look into TF-IDF, Word2Vec, and BERT to understand how machines process text.
+*Text Processing for ML → Look into TF-IDF, Word2Vec, and BERT to understand how machines process text.

-Hybrid Recommender Systems → Read about how Netflix & Spotify combine collaborative and content-based filtering.
+*Hybrid Recommender Systems → Read about how Netflix & Spotify combine collaborative and content-based filtering.

-Scaling ML Systems → When dealing with huge datasets, tools like Faiss (for ANN) and matrix factorization techniques help.
+*Scaling ML Systems → When dealing with huge datasets, tools like Faiss (for ANN) and matrix factorization techniques help.

+*We used fuzzy matching to:

+-Handle typos and small variations

+-Improve user experience by reducing errors

+-Make recommendations more robust

 P.S.: I used the dataset "movies_metadata.csv" from Kaggle but couldn't upload the dataset because it was large to upload.
 So, the link: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/discussion